mdelorme2/Single_Container_Loading_Problem_With_Stacking_Constraints/Readme.txt

 - 3_DEC1_SEQ     		| DEC1
 - 4_DEC2			| DEC2-CB
 - 4_DEC2_SEQ			| DEC2
+- 4_DEC2_SEQ_FCB		| The version of DEC2 using a dummy callback referred to at the end of Section 7.1
 - 5_DEC3			| DEC3-CB
 - 5_DEC3_SEQ			| DEC3
 - 5_DEC3_SEQ_00			| DEC3-0-0